ispc/ispc/docs/ispc_for_gen.rst

 Performance
 ===========
-The performance of ``Intel® ISPC for GEN`` is not the goal of the current release.
-It has a room for improvements and we're working hard to make it better for the next release.
+The performance of ``Intel® ISPC for GEN`` was significantly improved in this release but still has room for improvements and we're working hard to make it better for the next release.
 Here are our results for ``mandelbrot`` which were obtained on Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz with Intel(R) Gen9 HD Graphics (max compute units 24):

 * @time of CPU run:			[16.343] milliseconds
-* @time of GPU run:			[29.583] milliseconds
+* @time of GPU run:			[17.294] milliseconds
-* @time of serial run:			[566] milliseconds
+* @time of serial run:			[562] milliseconds

 FAQ